To betaine, or not to betaine (hydrochloric acid)

 Luckily, enzyme supplements do not need HCl to be active because they are already in an active form, once they are in solution.
 Our plant-based enzymes can function in a broad range of pH, usually from 2 to 9.

 I am often asked if I recommend taking betaine HCl.
-If one takes enzyme supplements I really see no need for doing so, but it also won't hurt the enzymes either.
+If you take enzyme supplements, I really see no need for doing so, but it also won't hurt the enzymes either.

 If you feel better taking the betaine, then by all means use it.
 Your Houston Enzymes supplements will work just as well with or without it.